mcheering/Weather-Dashboard/README.md

       <body>
             <h5>Background</h5>
             <h6>Access project <a href="https://mcheering.github.io/Weather-Dashboard/">here</a></h6>
-            <p>This project uses html, css, javascript/jQuery, and the openweather API to allow users to search cities and the dashboard return current weather along with a 5 day forecast.
+            <p>This project uses html, css, javascript/jQuery, and the openweather API to allow users to search cities, and the dashboard return current weather along with a 5 day forecast.
 The most challenging part of this project was to figure out how not to display duplicate cities.
-AN early bug was a search for the same city would yield multiple recent search cards for that city.
+An early bug was a search for the same city would yield multiple recent search cards for that city.
 However, this was fixed by using local storage and comparing strings to remove duplicates.
 Overall this project was a challenge to build</p>
             <h5>Tutorial</h5>
             <p>The first time you land on the page, you will be greeted with blank cards like in the image below</p>
             <img src="images/landing.png" style="width=350px;">
             <p>Click into the search bar.
-If you do not type a city and leave the search blank when you click the search button, you will receive an error message. </p>
+If you do not type a city and leave the search blank, or enter null/Null when you click the search button, you will receive an error message. </p>
             <img src="images/emptySearch.png" style="width=350px;">
             <p>After clearing the message, type in a valid city name, and click search and it will give you the current weather along with a 5 day forecast.</p>
             <img src="images/searchCity.png" style="width=350px;">